Pope Francis leaves hospital; ‘Still alive,’ he quips

 Francis, 86, was hospitalized at Gemelli Polyclinic on Wednesday following his weekly public audience in St. Peter’s Square after reportedly experiencing breathing difficulties.
 The pontiff received antibiotics administered intravenously during his stay, the Vatican said.

 In a sign of his improved health, the Vatican released details of Francis’ Holy Week schedule.
-It said he would preside at this weekend’s Palm Sunday Mass in St. Peter’s Square and at an outdoor Easter Mass on April 9.
+It said he would preside at this weekend’s Palm Sunday Mass and at Easter Mass on April 9, both held in St. Peter’s Square and expected to draw tens of thousands of faithful.
 A Vatican cardinal will be at the altar to celebrate both Masses, a recent practice due to the pontiff having a troublesome knee issue.

-Before departing Gemelli Polyclinic late Saturday morning, Francis had an emotional moment with a Rome couple whose 5-year-old daughter died Friday night at the Catholic hospital.
+Before departing Gemelli Polyclinic late Saturday morning, Francis comforted a Rome couple whose 5-year-old daughter died Friday night at the Catholic hospital.
 Outside, Serena Subania, mother of Angelica, sobbed as she pressed her head into the chest of the pope, who held her close and whispered words of comfort.

 Francis seemed eager to linger with well-wishers.
 When a boy showed him his arm cast, the pope made a gesture as if to ask “Do you have a pen?”
 Three papal aides whipped out theirs.
 Francis took one of the pens and added his signature to the child’s already well-autographed cast.